MooersLab/nih-grants-voice-in/README.md

 It only works in Google Chrome at this time.

 The utilization of these custom commands requires a subscription to Voice In Plus.
-These commands can be used in the text area of most websites and web mail programs opened in Google Chrome.
+These commands can be used in the text area of most websites and webmail programs opened in Google Chrome.
-They might be useful during the drafting of e-mails and grant reviews in secured web sites.
+They might be helpful during the drafting of e-mails about grant reviews on secured websites.

 ## Usage
-After the commands have been uploaded, you can utilize them immediately.
+You can use the commands right away after they have been uploaded.
 I toggle Voice In on and off by using a keyboard shortcut.
 I then dictate the command.
-See the documentation for the Voice In plug-in to learn how to configure keyboard shortcuts.
+See the Voice In plug-in documentation to learn how to configure keyboard shortcuts.

 ## Installation
-Each command is paired with the inserted text on a single line in of a comma separated value file (nih-grant.csv).
+Each command is paired with the inserted text on a single line in a comma-separated value file (nih-grant.csv).
-Equations, code snippets, and so on that span multiple lines are placed inside of double quotes.
+Equations, code snippets, and so on that span multiple lines are placed inside double quotes.
 Use the **Bulk Add** button in Voice In Plus to upload these commands into your collection of custom commands.
-Existing voice commands will be overwritten, so there has no problem with duplicates when pasting in an updated version of the CSV file.
+Existing voice commands will be overwritten, so there is no problem with duplicates when pasting a set of new commands in the `bulk add` window.

 ## Contents of the nih-grants.csv

 - 60 expansions of acronyms

-## Related repos
+## Related repositories
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing).
-At a minimum, you will want to include the library of contractions so that these can be eliminated from your formal prose.
+You will want to include the library of contractions at a minimum to eliminate them from your formal prose.

 ## Rules for developing voice commands